Tongariro National Park: Climate

 Like the whole of New Zealand, Tongariro National Park is situated in a temperate zone.
 The prevailing westerly winds gather water over the Tasman Sea.
 Apart from Mount Taranaki, the volcanoes of Tongariro National Park are the first significant elevations that these westerly winds encounter across the central North Island.
-Rain falls almost daily.
+In the western and northern parts of the park, rain falls on at least half the days in a year.
 The east–west rainfall differences are not as great as in the Southern Alps, because the three volcanoes do not belong to a greater mountain range, but there is still a noticeable rain shadow effect.
-The Rangipo desert on the eastern leeward side receives around 2000 mm of rainfall annually.
+The Rangipo Desert on the eastern leeward side receives around 2000 mm of rainfall annually.
 At Whakapapa Village (elevation 1119 m) the average annual rainfall is about 2200 mm, in Ohakune (610 m) about 1250 mm and at higher altitudes, such as Iwikau Village (1770 m), about 4900 mm.
 In winter there is snow to about 1500 m.
 Temperatures vary dramatically, even within one day.
-At Whakapapa, they can fall below freezing point all year round.
+At Whakapapa, the temperature can fall below freezing point all year round.
 The average temperature is 13 °C, with a maximum of 25 °C in summer and a minimum of −10 °C in winter.
 In some summers the summits of the three volcanoes are covered with snow; on top of Mount Ruapehu, snow fields can be found every summer and the summit is glaciated.